-How Do Arkansas Big Rig Collisions Happen?
+How Do Big Rig Collisions in Little Rock Happen?

 Truck wrecks can happen for a number of reasons, but one thing that unifies them is that most are actually preventable.
 Legally, when a preventable collision or incident happens, we often say it was because of negligence.
 When a driver makes an avoidable mistake because of a distraction, for example, this counts as an instance of negligence.